-13 famous players who don’t really love football following Ben White’s admission
+13 famous players who don’t really love football at all

 “But when it came to the football and his career, he switched off.
 ‘The records are there,’ he said, ‘you can look them up’.”

-Dani Alves, the most decorated footballer in history, has returned to Barcelona at the age of 38 and will be the squad’s lowest earner.
-You simply wouldn’t do that unless you love the game.
+Dani Alves, the most decorated footballer in history, returned to Barcelona at the age of 38 and became the squad’s lowest earner.
+You simply don't do that unless you have a certain type of love for the game.

-However, the legendary full-back has no intention of remaining involved in the sport once he hangs up his boots.
+However, the Brazilian full-back once insisted that he no intention of remaining involved in the sport after retiring.

 "I hate what surrounds football," he told O'Globo, per Goal.
 "I live in this world, but do not belong to it.